odinuv/web/articles/database-tech/index.md

 The above example shows a [DQL](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/dql-doctrine-query-language.html) query which retrieves number of articles for each user.
-At first sight, you can see that the query is highly similar to SQL query.
+At first sight, you can see that the query is highly similar to the SQL query.
 There are some differences however.
-The join condition is shortened to simply `User.address` because the ORM layer is able to figure out the relations on its own.
+The join condition is shortened to `User.address` because the ORM layer is able to figure out the relations on its own.
 Also the query will return a collection of `User` objects.

 ### Query Builders
-**Query builder** is often confused with ORM, because most ORM layers support it.
-However a query builder is simply a programming interface which is used to generate the query string.
+A **Query builder** is often confused with ORM, because most ORM layers support it.
+However, a query builder is a programming interface which is used to generate the (SQL) query string.
 So a query builder can be used for SQL or DQL queries, or any other query language (if it supports it).

 Example: